 We’re not the only species who can share a joke.
 Apes do it.
 Rats do it!
 Lots of animals seem to have a sense of fun.
 And giggles and smiles are deep-rooted in human evolution, too.
 When a behaviour is this ancient and this widespread, it suggests it plays a very important function...
 "Researchers think that laughing is a key way of helping humans to bond," says Caspar.
 "That’s important to all of us, but it’s vital for babies who rely on their caregivers for everything.
 They have to bond!"
 And a shared chuckle is a fail-safe way to do that.

 "Laughing connects us," says Caspar.
 "It’s a pre-verbal way of communicating.
 It releases endorphins – the brain chemicals associated with reward and pleasure – and it signals that we trust the people around us."
 When we laugh, we’re using our lungs.
-So, when we’re giggling we don’t have spare energy to do anything else (like fighting or running away).
+So, when we’re giggling, we don’t have the spare energy to do anything else (like fight or run away).
 Why’s that important?
 Because it means we can only truly laugh when we feel safe and relaxed.
 If someone is laughing with you, they feel safe with you.
 When your baby laughs, they're happy and comfortable.

 How to respond to your baby's laughter